sebdah/dynamic-dynamodb/docs/example_configuration.rst

     #
     # Comma separated list.
 Currently supported values:
     # - scale-up                Get notifications when the table is scaled up
-    # - scale-down              Get notifications when the table is scaled down
+    # - scale-down              Get notifications when the table is scaled
+    # - throughput-alarm        Get notifications when exceed alarm threshold
     #
     # Example:
-    # sns-message-types: scale-up, scale-down
+    # sns-message-types: scale-up, scale-down, throughput-alarm

     #
     # Other settings